 With Chatmatic it is possible to make a widget on your website, make a landing page, auto-reply to Facebook comments, create a button and make custom URLs for your chatbot.
 So they do quite well on this one.

-The only drawback here is that you cannot connect your chatbot to Facebook Ads, which is a drawback for most people, because it is a method often used to get people towards your chatbot.
+There are only two drawbacks.
+First, you cannot connect your chatbot to Facebook Ads, which is a drawback for most people, because it is a method often used to get people towards your chatbot.

 - Facebook website widget